 Property taxes become delinquent in the year following the payable year.
 Interest and penalty accrue on a monthly basis.
-The property is put into judgement and the forfeiture process begins.
+The property is put into judgment and the forfeiture process begins.
 For more information, contact the Auditor/Treasurer's office at 763-765-4350.

 The Truth - In - Taxation notice (TNT), also called the Proposed Tax Notice, is mailed to property owners during November each year.
 This notice indicates the anticipated property tax you will pay the following year if your local jurisdictions approve the budget amounts they are considering.
 Property owners are invited to attend meetings held by their local jurisdictions to express their opinions on local budgets.
 For more information, contact the Auditor/Treasurer at 763-765-4350.